steveswinsburg/xbdd-maven-plugin/README.md

 # For developers (releasing)

+Note that all release plugins and processes are contained in the `release` profile which must always be activated.

 1. Read https://central.sonatype.org/pages/apache-maven.html and https://central.sonatype.org/pages/working-with-pgp-signatures.html
 2. Install `gpg`
 3. Add a release profile to your `~/.m2/settings.xml`: